mapbender/mapbender-documentation/en/customization/yaml.rst

 Language settings
 *****************
 Mapbender is automatically adjusted to your browser's language.
-Yet it is possible to set a language option in the configuration file **application/config/parameters.yaml**.
-If a translation of your browser's set language is missing in Mapbender, it will then take a fallback language.
+Yet it is also possible to set your preferred language via the `fallback_locale` parameter.
+If a translation of your browser's language is missing in Mapbender, it will take the defined language.

 The locale can only be set for the entire Mapbender installation (not for single applications).